Parmenideum Philosophy Retreat at Elea Elea

 Why "flip-flop"?

 Why reality should actually "be" is quite straightforward according to current quantum theory: because it can.
-Quantum theory states that it is possible for something to pop into existence ex-nihilo provided the total sum is zero.
+Quantum theory states that it is possible for something to pop into existence ex-nihilo provided the total sum of what exists is zero.
 However, why should it flip-flop between being and not-being?
 The answer to this is also "because it can".
 If quantum physics allows that something can pop into existence from nothing, then it should surely permit that it could pop back out of existence.
 Time is not a factor and in fact reality can be considered to be an eternally enduring, infinite and timeless dimensionless population of binary points that look as if they have been generated by a flip-flopping process.

-Written by The Parmenideum
+The Parmenideum

-Speakers | FAQ | Wanted | Policy Terms | Links
+Speakers | FAQ | Wanted | Policy Terms | Links | Scriblum Writers

-© 2011 The Parmenideum at Elea
+© 2019 The Parmenideum at Elea